aosabook/500lines/modeller/chapter.md

 Before we dive into the `render` function, we should discuss a little bit of linear algebra.

 ### Coordinate Space
-FMaor our purposes, a Coordinate Space is an origin point and a set of 3 basis vectors, usually the x, y, and z axes.
+For our purposes, a Coordinate Space is an origin point and a set of 3 basis vectors, usually the x, y, and z axes.

 ### Point
 Any point in 3 dimensions can be represented as an offset in the x, y, and z directions from the origin point.
 The representation of a point is relative to the coordinate space that the point is in.
 The same point